sdidla/sdidla.github.io/about.markdown

 permalink: /about/
 ---

-Just a space to publish (pun intended 😉) thoughts on using [`Combine Publishers`](https://developer.apple.com/documentation/combine/publishers).
+Just a space to "publish" 😉 thoughts on using [`Combine Publishers`](https://developer.apple.com/documentation/combine/publishers).